-Join Surefoot for two FREE and fun storytelling workshops on Thu 22 Sep in London and Mon 26 Sep in Stirling.
+Join Surefoot for two FREE and fun storytelling events on Thu 22 Sep in London and Mon 26 Sep in Stirling.

-Open to people working within community groups, these engaging workshops use storytelling techniques to envision and explore positive futures and increase resilience.
+Open to people working within community groups, these engaging events will showcase storytelling techniques to envision and explore positive futures and increase resilience.

-The tools you will learn in this workshop can be especially useful for those at the forefront of the fight against climate change as a way to envision and explore positive futures and increase resilience in the journey through the difficulties that we all face in the present.
+The tools you will learn at this event can be especially useful for those at the forefront of the fight against climate change as a way to envision and explore positive futures and increase resilience in the journey through the difficulties that we all face in the present.

 Book your place

-Read more and sign up to the workshop in London,
+Read more and sign up to the event in London,

-Read more and sign up to the workshop in Stirling
+Read more and sign up to the event in Stirling

 This initiative is part of the Erasmus+ Once Upon Your Time project .